JoshData/jot/README.md

 editing.
 JOT includes the entire text editing model in the `SPLICE` operations plus it adds new operations for non-string data structures!

-(Note that interally `SPLICE` and `APPLY` are subcases of an internal PATCH operation that maintains an ordered list of edits to a string or array.)
+(Note that internally `SPLICE` and `APPLY` are sub-cases of an internal PATCH operation that maintains an ordered list of edits to a string or array.)

 ### Operations on objects